 STREAM ACCESS EDUCATION AND OUTREACH Action Item Partners Description Funding Status GCSWCD, A Kiosk for Conesville was provided by GCSWCD, and a Manor Kill NYCDEP, general Schoharie Watershed/Schoharie SWCD educational NYCDEP/ Information Conesville, panel was produced in conjunction with GCSWCD's kiosk GCSWCD, Completed Kiosk SCSWCD series.
-SCSWCD 2011 Windham As part of Schoharie Watershed Month, a guided riparian buffer GCSWCD, Completed Riparian Walk Path walk and discussion was held at the Windham Path.
-NYCDEP 2016 As part of the Hunter-Tannersville Elementary Trout Release Windham Program, a guided riparian buffer walk was held at Dolan's GCSWCD, Completed Riparian Walk Path Lake.
-NYCDEP 2017
+SCSWCD 2011 As part of Schoharie Watershed Month and the grand opening of Windham the Windham Path, a guided riparian buffer walk and discussion GCSWCD, Completed Riparian Walk Path was held at the Windham Path.
+NYCDEP 2013 Windham As part of Lark in the Park, a guided riparian buffer walk and GCSWCD, Completed Riparian Walk Path discussion was held at the Windham Path.
+NYCDEP 2014 Windham As part of Schoharie Watershed Month, a guided riparian buffer GCSWCD, Completed Riparian Walk Path walk and discussion was held at the Windham Path.
+NYCDEP 2016 Windham As part of Lark in the Park, a guided riparian buffer walk and GCSWCD, Completed Riparian Walk Path discussion was held at the Windham Path.
+NYCDEP 2017 · • As part of the Hunter-Tannersville Elementary Trout Release Completed Windham Program, a guided riparian buffer walk was held at Dolan's GCSWCD, annually Riparian Walk Path Lake.
+NYCDEP 2011-2018